 These new restaurants, bars, cafés, art galleries and artists studios express the sensibilities of the countries of origin of their owners -- which is often not Mexico -- and that reflect a true international fusion of culture and artistic taste.

-Download a self-guided Centro Historico Walking Tour map!
+Download a free self-guided Centro Historico Walking Tour map!

 The combination of the old and the new; the sacred and the sensual; quintessentially Mexican culture and the contributions from cultures of residents hailing from countries all over the globe has created something truly unique: a historic Mexican city with a magnificent post-colonial 1800s central district and deep traditions that is directly adjacent to a spectacular Malecon -- miles of wonderful beaches -- and the fruits of the infusion of foreign ideas and international sophistication.

-A few great things to do in Mazatlan
+A few great things to do on vacation in Mazatlán

 Download 2014-2015 Mazatlan Theater, Dance, Concert Schedule!